ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 Alternatively, you can create a Ballerina HTTP client and use that to invoke the service as follows.

-### Creating a 'helloClient' to Invoke the 'hello' Service
+### Creating an HTTP Client to Invoke the Service

 A Ballerina client is a component, which interacts with a network-accessible service.
 It aggregates one or more actions that can be executed on the network-accessible service and accepts configuration parameters related to the network-accessible service.

-There are two kinds of clients in Ballerina, inbound (or ingress) and outbound (or egress) clients.
-An outbound client object can be used to send messages to a network service.

-Create an outbound Ballerina client as a Ballerina program with a `main` function as follows to invoke the `hello` service.
+Create a Ballerina client as a Ballerina program with a `main` function as follows to invoke the `hello` service.

 > **Note**: Returning `error?` allows you to use the `check` keyword to avoid handling errors explicitly.
 This is only done to keep the code simple.
 However, in real production code, you may have to handle those errors explicitly.